MoserMichael/my-notes/dev-other-blog.md

 --

 Saw some Christopher Nolan movies, i think he wants to be post-modern.
-Here they don't do linear storytelling out of principle (i think that a movie that is harder to understands, the usability of such a movie is suffering); again asked google bard for the reasoning behind all this:
+Now in post-modernism they don't do linear storytelling out of principle (i think that this makes for movies that are harder to understands, the 'usability' of such a movie is suffering significantly); again asked google bard for the reasoning behind all this:

 > > why does post modernism dislike linear storytelling?
 >